This post may contain affiliate links. Please see my full disclosure for details.

 - On Medium speed at the softened butter and mix until the butter is rubbed in lumps.

-- In a jug, mix together the eggs, warm water and Fiori di Sicilia.
+- In a jug, whisk together the eggs, warm water, Fiori di Sicilia and the starter.
 Slowly add the wet into the dry until your dough comes together.

-- Cover the dough tightly with cling wrap and allow it to rise at room temperature for 1 - 1 ½ hours, or until it's puffy.
-Due to this being a heavier it will not fully double in size like most doughs.
+- Cover the dough tightly with cling wrap and allow it to rise at room temperature for 1 ½ - 2 hours, or until doubled in size.

-- Bake the bread in a preheated oven 400°F (200℃) for 10 minutes; reduce the oven heat to 375°F and bake an additional 10 minutes; then reduce the heat to 350°F and bake for 25 to 35 minutes, tenting with aluminum foil if the crust appears to be browning too quickly.
-Panettone should be a deep brown when done, should sound hollow when tapped,
+- Once proofed egg wash the top of the panettone and bake the bread in a preheated oven at 400°F (200℃) for 10 minutes; reduce the oven heat to 375°F and bake an additional 10 minutes; then reduce the heat to 350°F and bake for 15 to 20 minutes, tenting with aluminum foil if the crust appears to be browning too quickly.
+Panettone should sound hollow when tapped,

 - Remove the panettone from the oven and cool completely.
+Dust with powdered sugar to serve.
 Store at room temperature, well-wrapped, for up to a week or freeze for up to 4 weeks for longer storage.

 Hi Gemma, I would also see a video on this recipe.
 Thanks